 Called “Hassle-free Kubbat Halab” in the book, this recipe is a simplified, “lazy day” version of Kubbat Halab, which is made by stuffing a dough made of grains such as bulgar or rice with a spicy meat filling and forming it into balls or disks that are then fried.
 (The football-shaped kibbeh found in Middle Eastern restaurants here in the U.S. is a variant of the same dish.)
 In the hassle-free version, all of the ingredients are mixed together and formed into patties and fried or spread into a pan and baked.
 I’ve substituted lentils for the ground beef and changed the spicing a bit to make the recipe a little more accessible for those of us who don’t want to buy a jar of baharat seasoning for just one dish.
 I’ve also doubled the amount of raisins because, frankly, I misread the recipe.
 If you’re wary of putting raisins into a savory dish, let me tell you bluntly that the raisins, in my opinion, save this dish, which would be bland without them.
 They give these crispy yet tender patties a certain spark that you don’t want to miss.

-Spread mixture into an oiled 9×12-inch pan.
+- Spread mixture into an oiled or parchment-covered 9x12-inch pan.
 Use a spatula or knife to score into 12 equal rectangles.
-Spray top lightly with olive oil if desired and bake until top is lightly crispy, about 40 minutes.
+Bake until top is lightly crispy, about 40 minutes.

 For chia "egg," pour 1 tablespoon of chia seeds into 9 tablespoons of water and stir well.
 Allow to stand at room temperature, stirring occasionally, until a thick gel forms, at least 30 minutes.
 Use 4 tablespoons of this gel to replace one egg.
 Refrigerated, the unused portion will keep about 2 weeks.